 Intersectionality and Planetary Health - 1 March

-Helping us to better understand the issues framing our responsibilities as individuals and as an institution, our first Research Season event Intersectionality and Planetary Health on 1 March proposes that the huge social, political, cultural, environmental and health challenges of our time must be understood collectively, in the context of each other.
+Helping us to better understand the issues framing our responsibilities as individuals and as an institution, our first Research Season event, on 1 March, Intersectionality and Planetary Health, proposes that the huge social, political, cultural, environmental and health challenges of our time must be understood collectively, in the context of each other.
 It takes the form of an In Conversation talk between David Cross, Reader, Chelsea College of Arts, UAL and Janine Francois, Acting Course Leader, BA Culture, Criticism and Curation, Central Saint Martins, UAL.
 Chaired by Professor Pratāp Rughani, Chair of the UAL Research Professoriate and Professor Charlotte Hodes, Co-Chair.